openstack/openstack-manuals/doc/admin-guide/source/baremetal.rst

    service to the Compute service after introspection.
 Our tooling usually accounts for it, but if you did some steps manually there may be a period of time when nodes are not available to the Compute service yet.
-Check that the :command:`nova hypervisor-stats` command correctly shows total amount of resources in your system.
+Check that the :command:`openstack hypervisor stats show` command correctly shows total amount of resources in your system.